shreyas-girjapure/Salesforce/Asynchronous Operations/Schedulable-Apex/Schedulable-Apex.md

 ## Can we call Schedulable Apex from synchronous context ?
 ## Can we call Schedulable Apex from asynchronous context ?
 ## Limits of Schedulable Apex method ?
+## Can we edit scheduled apex class if it is active ?

 ## References
 1. [Interview Questions for Schedulable Apex](https://medium.com/elevate-salesforce/interview-series-apex-scheduler-8e0eae924594)